-I am humbled to report that the 2017 forum turned out to be very successful to the extent that the delegates did not hesitate to support and formally endorse the idea of making the forum to be held on triennial intervals.
-In this context, the next forum is expected to be held in 2020.
+I am humbled to report that the 2017 forum turned out to be very successful to the extent that the delegates did not hesitate to support and formally endorse the idea of making the forum be held at triennial intervals.
+In this context, the next forum was expected to be held in 2020.

 Running under the theme “Reflecting on 30 years of Disability Advocacy & Activism in Southern Africa”, the 2017 Roundtable Forum sought to create a regional platform where various stakeholders in the disability sector could reflect upon the achievements or milestones during the 30-year period; discuss the challenges which had been experienced throughout the same period; and dialogue on how delegates, including development partners, could effectively support both SAFOD and the entire disability sector in sustaining the gains that had been made so far.

-On the evening of the June 23, 2017 SAFOD climaxed the event by organizing a Gala Dinner to honour disability activists for their outstanding contributions over the period of 30 years in each of the ten countries where SAFOD currently operates.
+On the evening of June 23, 2017, SAFOD climaxed the event by organizing a Gala Dinner to honor disability activists for their outstanding contributions over the period of 30 years in each of the ten countries where SAFOD currently operates.
 The Southern Africa Disability Champions Awards is an initiative to sustain activism and advocacy for the mainstreaming of disability within SADC.
 SAFOD also presented Private Sector Excellence Awards in recognition of private sector entities that had demonstrated disability inclusiveness.

 It is my wish that if you attended the 2017 forum, you will be inspired to attend the next event in 2020; if you did not, well, you have another chance to contribute, learn and network with various amazing individuals that will be gracing the event once again.